nextcloud/notify_push/README.md

 The app comes with a setup wizard that should guide you through the setup process for most setups.

 - Install the "Client Push" (`notify_push`) app from the appstore
-- Run `occ notify_push:setup` and follow the provided instructions
+- Run `occ notify_push:setup` and follow the provided instructions, If the setup wizard fails you can find manual instructions below.

 ## Manual setup